 New to Grow

-I have eight years of experience providing psychotherapy to both adolescents and adults across a range of clinical settings.
+During my 8 years of experience, I have been providing psychotherapy to both adolescents and adults across a range of clinical settings.
 My professional background includes working in the community as a family therapist on an Assertive Community Treatment (ACT) team, where I treated individuals with serious mental illnesses, as well as serving as a crisis counselor at multiple crisis centers.
-I have also worked as a Substance Abuse Prevention and Intervention Specialist in New York City public schools and as a therapist in a substance abuse treatment clinic.
-My clinical work primarily focuses on helping clients manage and reduce symptoms of depression and anxiety, recognize and regulate anger, and develop healthier emotional and behavioral coping strategies.
-I support clients in identifying triggers, increasing self awareness, and building skills to manage intense emotions in adaptive ways.
-I also work extensively with individuals experiencing major life transitions, helping them navigate the stressors associated with change, including uncertainty, instability, and shifts in identity or roles.
-Through a collaborative and strengths based approach, I assist clients in building resilience, increasing emotional well being, and fostering personal growth during challenging periods.
-Across all settings, I emphasize the development of healthy coping skills, emotional regulation, and self efficacy.
-My approach is grounded in empathy, cultural responsiveness, and evidence based practices, with the goal of empowering clients to create meaningful and sustainable change in their lives.
+I also have experience working as a Substance Abuse Prevention and Intervention Specialist in New York City public schools and as a therapist in a substance abuse treatment clinic.
+My clinical work primarily focuses on helping clients manage and reduce symptoms of depression and anxiety, recognize and regulate anger and develop healthier emotional and behavioral coping strategies.
+I support clients in identifying triggers, increasing self awareness and building skills to manage intense emotions in adaptive ways.
+I also work extensively with individuals experiencing major life transitions, helping them navigate the stressors associated with change, including uncertainty, instability and shifts in identity or roles.
+Through a collaborative and strengths based approach, I assist clients in building resilience, increasing emotional well being and fostering personal growth during challenging periods.
+Across all settings, I emphasize the development of healthy coping skills, emotional regulation and self efficacy.
+My approach is grounded in empathy, cultural responsiveness and evidence based practices, with the goal of empowering clients to create meaningful and sustainable change in their lives.

 In our first session together, here's what you can expect